naviqore/documentation/Writerside/topics/deployment.md

 ## Configuration

 The configuration of the public transit service is best handled through environment variables.
-This approach provides flexibility and allows for easier management across different environments, such as development, and production.
+This approach provides flexibility and allows for easier management across different environments, such as development and production.
 Below are some of the key environment variables that are essential for configuring the router:

 - **GTFS_STATIC_URI**: URL or file path to a static GTFS feed.
 The service will initially fetch the GTFS from this URL.